 Do not stimulate these points if there's any possibility that you may be pregnant!

 In physics heat produces movement, and the body's reaction to the application of heat is no different.
 If you're feeling heaviness, cramping, or pain in the lower abdomen as a result of stuck Qi or Blood, applying heat to the area can get things moving.
 (Of course, symptoms due to Cold in the Uterus will also be improved by heat.)
 If you tend to run cold all of the time, you can also apply heat to the lower back or lower abdomen to harmonize your body's temperature.

 When it comes to heating apparatuses, there are a few options.
 An electric heating pad may be the easiest, but it needs to be plugged in.
 If you don't have a comfortable space near an outlet - or don't want electromagnetic fields close to your organs - a microwavable heating pad might work better for you.
 These are usually filled with rice, flaxseed, or another small grain that retains heat after spending a short time in the microwave, but some may contain herbs as well.
 If neither of these calls to you, you may prefer a simple, old-fashioned hot water bottle.
-You'll find examples of each of these products below; don't hesitate to wrap any of them in a towel before applying them to your skin if you worry that the heat is too intense.
+Whichever you choose, don't hesitate to wrap any of them in a towel before applying them to your skin if you worry that the heat is too intense.

 Try Essential Oils